 What does the GRE test?
 For starters, the GRE is neither a test of academic excellence, nor a test of intelligence, nor a test of aptitude.
-It only tests you on some Math and English topics.
+It only tests you on some Math and English concepts.
 The test writers do not give a syllabus that a student can work through to prepare for the test.
 It is, however, possible, to analyze each section and its question types to understand the content and skills required for the GRE.

 The Verbal section or Verbal Reasoning measure of the GRE assesses a test takers ability to: